NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5A~A is -1 (from -7) (5A is now +7 on hit)
 - 2B is a sweep to match normal 2B
 - 2A
+    - Does old activated 4A (Act4A)
     - 19 damage from 13
     - 73 lift from 69
-    - Does activated 4A
-    - Adjustments to size, duration, and hitbox
+    - Adjustments to size and duration
+    - Hitbox increased by 50%, resembling Curse Seal Sasuke’s 2A (but not as large as his)
 - 6B
     - 64 from 40 lift, allowing him to start combos if he hits an airborne opponent
     - Low crushes